rails/rails/guides/source/active_model_basics.md

 end
 ```

-Now you can access a serialized hash of your object using the `serializable_hash` method.
+Now you can access a serialized Hash of your object using the `serializable_hash` method.

 ```ruby
 person = Person.new